 - Puppet interactions at festivals or public events

-We are excited to partner with Sami Haiman-Marrero with SOS by Urbander and CareerSource Central Florida to provide monthly welcome events for Puerto Rican families.
+We are excited to partner with Sami Haiman-Marrero with SOS by Urbander and CareerSource Central Florida to provide welcome events for Puerto Rican families.
 While adults learn about the culture here in Central Florida and are connected to job resources, the children participate in MicheLee Puppets’ program.